The X Factor (British TV series) series 11: Idina Menzel and Michael Buble performance

-Louis Walsh inadvertently groping Mel B on live television
+Louis Walsh groping Mel B on live television

 During The Xtra Factor after the semi-final results show, Mel B scolded Walsh for accidentally grabbing her bum during an interview.
 Visibly irritated she moved away from Walsh, who said he was only looking after her.
 Crawford and the other judges, Cowell and Fernandez-Versini, tried to reassure her that she was "safe" while laughing off the gesture.
 After resurfacing on social media in July 2018, the clip sparked outrage around the normalcy of sexual harassment.
 The video caused a debate among users with some defending Walsh based on his alleged homosexuality and the justification that he was unaware of what he was doing.
 Others pointed out if it can happen so openly in a public setting there is a correlation to how frequently it may happen behind closed doors.
 Walsh stated on 21 July that he grabbed Mel B's bottom as a joke, but conceded that the gesture was no longer politically correct due to social media reaction.